LennartFr/alf20191ibmbc/HL BYFA.md

 # Step 2 Download the Docker images of the Fabric code from GitHub

-With the pre-reqs in place we are ready to download the Hyperledger Fabric code: curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0

-curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0  creates the directory fabric-samples
+With the pre-reqs in place we are ready to download the Hyperledger Fabric code: curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0  creates the directory fabric-samples

 1. hyperledger/fabric-ca   https://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html#fabric-ca-user-s-guide
 1. hyperledger/fabric-zookeeper  https://hyperledger-fabric.readthedocs.io/en/release-1.3/kafka.html#bringing-up-a-kafka-based-ordering-service